-- Change the offset timecode to match the media (Broadcast only) (jump to that article if this is all you need)
+- Change the offset timecode (Broadcast only) (jump to that article if this is all you need).

 - Make changes to your existing Video Encoding output or Digital NLE captions.

 The Redo feature is available for 1 year after your initial media submission.
 NOTE: due to more stringent data retention requirements for data security, we are no longer able to reinstate files older than 6 months.
 This tutorial will walk you through the procedure for issuing a Redo.

 Video Tutorial (This video is an alternative to the Text Tutorial)

 1. Log into your CaptionSync account, go to Caption/Transcribe -> Status of Submissions.
 Click the AST ID link for the job you want to Redo.
 The Eligible for Redo field will show if the submission is eligible for a Redo:

 2. If you wish to edit your text transcript, for example to repair sync or make text changes, you'll need to download the .txt file available by Text Transcript.
 When editing it, please note the following:

 - Do not use any other file as the starting point for your revision, and upload a plain .txt file, not a .doc, .rtf or .pdf.

-- To repair captions out of sync, complete documentation on transcription formatting and markers is available in our Transcription Guidelines article.
-More information about our formatting guidelines is available in our Sync Marker Summary, Caption Results Not in Sync and Getting Sync Markers to Work articles.
+More information is available in our Transcription Guidelines, Caption Results Not in Sync and Getting Sync Markers to Work articles.

-- If Result Review was performed on your request, or your Transcription-Captioning request failed originally, you need to use the new transcript our reviewer issued.
+- If Result Review was performed on your request, or your Transcription-Captioning request failed originally, you need to edit the new transcript our reviewer issued.
 This is available by Text Transcript, on the new Submission Details page (the Description starts with Redo: ).

-See more information in this article if you're having issues getting the Redo to accept your transcript.
+More information is available if you're having issues getting the Redo to accept your transcript.